Schoone Oordt is a beautifully restored guesthouse.

 Special activities & services: Children receive their own welcome pack on arrival and a kiddies' menu is available.
-A child minder can also be arranged at an additional cost (although don't expect one who's qualified to European standards).
-Schoone Oordt has a special family package – stay for three nights or longer and children receive hot chocolate and marshmallows at bed time.
-Parents receive two hours complimentary baby-sitting on one of the evenings.
-Also included is a morning or afternoon guided activity to a local attraction – maximum three hours.
+A childminder can also be arranged at additional cost (although don't expect them to be qualified to European standards).
+Schoone Oordt has a special family package – stay for three nights or longer and children receive hot chocolate and marshmallows at bedtime, while parents benefit from two hours complimentary babysitting on one of the evenings.
+Also included is a morning or afternoon guided activity of up to three hours to a local attraction.

-Equipment: Cots and highchairs are available as well as childrens colouring-in books, DVD’s and games.
+Equipment: Cots and highchairs are available as well as childrens colouring books, DVDs and games.

-Generally recommended for children: The owners have their own children so Schoone Oordt is very child friendly.
-Children will love running around the garden and playing in the pool; there are two very friendly dogs that we're told are good with children.
+Generally recommended for children: The owners have their own children so Schoone Oordt is very child-friendly.
+Children will love running around the garden and playing in the pool

 Notes: Adult supervision is needed around the pool, but parents can relax here as younger children can be entertained by staff in the kitchen, baking cookies for example.

 Communications: There are no direct-dial phones in the rooms, but the area has good cellphone reception.
 Free WiFi is available throughout the guesthouse and there is also a computer for guests to use.

 TV & radio: All rooms are equipped with TVs with selected satellite channels as well as a DVD player.

 Medical care: There are doctors and a hospital in Swellendam.

 Security measures: There are, security gates leading to the property and the managers live on site.
 There are alarms in all the rooms and sensor lights around the property.

 Fire safety: Each room has a fire extinguisher and these are also strategically placed around the buildings.